Standing Conference on Problems Associated with the Coastline

 Dr Samantha Cope, Havant Borough Council

-Hampshire and Wight Trust for Maritime Archaeology - the HWTMA is a charitable Trust that seeks to promote and preserve maritime archaeology around the UK, but particularly in the south, conducting pioneering research and fieldwork that contributes to wide-ranging dissemination, outreach and education.
+Maritime Archaeology Trust is a registered charity that seeks to promote and preserve maritime archaeology around the UK, but particularly in the south, conducting pioneering research and fieldwork that contributes to wide-ranging dissemination, outreach and education.

 New Forest National Park Authority Coastal Heritage Project - set up to fully record the archaeology of the Hampshire coastline.
 The project extends beyond the New Forest National Park boundary north to Redbridge and west to the Hampshire-Dorset border.
 It covers 82 kilometres of coast and includes the area 10 metres above sea level through the intertidal zone to six nautical miles off shore.

 Defra is the UK government department responsible for policy and regulations on the environment, food and rural affairs